How to use this calculator

 Worked example

-Standard metric cylinder bore and rod sizes (ISO 6020-2), with the piston and annulus areas and the force each develops at 100 bar.
+Use this cylinder force chart as a quick standard-bore reference before entering the exact working pressure above.
+Standard metric cylinder bore and rod sizes (ISO 6020-2) are shown with piston and annulus areas and the force each develops at 100 bar.
 Force scales linearly with pressure — at 200 bar, double these; at 250 bar, multiply by 2.5.

 | Bore (mm) | Rod (mm) | Series | Piston area (cm²) | Annulus area (cm²) | Push @100 bar (kN) | Pull @100 bar (kN) |